As an Amazon Associate I earn from qualifying purchases.

-Basically this recipe is for slowly smoked quail — or partridges, small ruffed grouse, woodcock or yes, Cornish game hens — bathed in a Southwestern barbecue sauce that hinges on foods from the Sonoran Desert: chiltepin chiles, sage and either prickly pear syrup or mesquite bean syrup.
+Basically this recipe is for slowly smoked quail — or partridges, small ruffed grouse, woodcock or yes, Cornish game hens — bathed in a Southwestern barbecue sauce that hinges on foods from the Sonoran Desert: chiles, sage, and either honey, prickly pear syrup or mesquite bean syrup.
 Oh, and there’s a little tequila in there for good measure.

 I invented this sauce when I was on book tour for my first book, Hunt, Gather, Cook: Finding the Forgotten Feast, back in 2011.
 I was in Phoenix and was bumming around one of the food co-ops and saw all these cool products.
 The idea of a sauce just popped into my head.

 I tinkered with it a little once I got back home, and started making it when I was back in Phoenix in 2012 for a sports show.
 I served grilled venison loin with this sauce on morning television.
 Not exactly a normal breakfast, but who cares?
 It was damn good.
 My friends at the Arizona Deer Association sure liked it.

 Since then I’ve used this sauce on all sorts of things, ranging from wild hogs to chicken to pheasant, venison, duck and quail.
 I really like the idea of using it with quail because Arizona is such a great state for quail hunting.

 Didn’t know that?
 Well look it up: Arizona has some of the best quail hunting in the country, and they have several unique species to chase, too, like the scaled quail and the Mearns quail.